• Skip to primary navigation

 Even if you are using the same tax prep software it’s still nice to be able to look back and compare different year’s taxes to each other.

 Create a folder or a few tabs where you can place the previous year’s income tax returns.
+Remember, you should be saving at least 7 years of tax returns.

 Do Your Taxes and File This Year’s Info